eclipse-glsp/glsp/README.md

 When you are planning to change more than one client package at a time, or if you want to test your changes with the workflow example, we recommend to `yarn link` your local sources.
 Therefore, we provide the [yarn-link script](https://github.com/eclipse-glsp/glsp-theia-integration/blob/master/configs/local-linking.sh) that automatically links all the relevant packages.
 Currently, this script is only available for Linux and Mac (shell script).
-The [GLSP VSCode workspace](glsp.theia.code-workspace) also includes a dedicated VSCode task called `Yarn link all packages` and `Yarn unlink all packages`.
+The [GLSP VS Code workspace](glsp.theia.code-workspace) also includes a dedicated VS Code task called `Yarn link all packages` and `Yarn unlink all packages`.